|

 There is nothing on the evidence before me to suggest that the petitioners work performance was being criticised, “developing a work plan” for employees or public servants is a standard management activity.
 Further, I can see nothing other then suspicion or speculation to say that the Prime Minister’s exercise of this power was done with some improper motive.
 There is no suggestion that the petitioner was not doing a good job.
 He was confirmed in his appointment in October 2001 and was in the post for three years.

-A fuller and more detailed reason have been given, particularly dealing with the strategy ofgy of rotation.
+A fuller and more detailed reason could have been given, particularly dealing with the strategy of rotation.
 There are no specific provisions requiring consultation before a transfer is made.
 It might have been better had such taken place, however I cannot find that that calls into question the use of the power granted under Article 58 (2) nor the petitioner’s position as a result.
 The policy of rotation/transfer itself had been made known as early as May 2001 to all Directors-General.
 The shortness of notice will have meant the hand-over required longer hours and concentrated work, but not in itself breached the petitioner's rights.

-class="MsoNoMsoNormal" style="margin-top: 0; margin-bottom: 0"> The petitioner had to be, and was, transferred to a post of equivalent rank.
+The petitioner had to be, and was, transferred to a post of equivalent rank.
 There is no loss of status, pay or privileges.
 There has been no adverse comment upon his performance.
 No breach of the principles of natural justice were argued, and it is difficult to see why such appears in the petition.

-Dat Port Vila, this 4th day of March 2002.
+Dated at Port Vila, this 4th day of March 2002.

 R.J.
 COVENTRY